plus-microstate/plus-microstate.github.io/index.md

 ## About +microstate

-## Citing the toolbox
-If you use the +microstate toolbox in your analysis, please cite the toolbox paper (reference given below) and include the URL to the toolbox webpage.

-**Example citation**:

-Microstate segmentation, analysis, and visualisation used the +microstate toolbox for brain microstate analysis in sensor and cortical EEG/MEG (Tait and Zhang (2021); [plus-microstate.github.io](http://plus-microstate.github.io)).

-**Reference**:

-Tait and Zhang (2021), _+microstate: A MATLAB toolbox for brain microstate analysis in sensor and cortical EEG/MEG_, Submitted to bioRxiv

 ## Download and Installation

 The easiest way to download the toolbox is to click the following link: